 5. How to achieve a breakthrough

-A well-designed people plan is required to succeed in these areas, which covers the areas mentioned above.
+A well-designed people plan required to succeed in these areas, which covers the areas mentioned above.
 Once the plan is defined, this is where internal communications come into the picture, as it is this department that will amplify the message strategically.
-Internal communications in conjunction with HR can formulate a calendar that covers the different work units and determine the tonality and frequency of the messaging.
+Internal communications, in conjunction with HR, can formulate a calendar that covers the different work units and determine the tonality and frequency of the messaging.

 6. Open new avenues for conversation

 We human beings are social animals; we need in-person to connect to perform and succeed.
 In physical offices, water cooler chats, lunches, and celebrations are different ways to connect.

 Apply the concept in the virtual world.
 The need to ‘connect’ is even more relevant in the virtual world.
 There is a latent need for more transparency and open dialogue between management and employees.